Weekend racing tips for Sandown & Wolverhampton: Value Bet Saturday March 13

 The winner has since finished fourth off a mark of 135 in the Betfair Hurdle, so while Dorking Lad was getting 10lb from that one at Plumpton, leaving Moore’s horse on a mark of 117 seems quite generous.

-That gets him in under bottom weight this weekend and stepping back to two and a half miles doesn’t look an issue at all, nor is the prospect of quite testing ground which his half-brother Lecale’s Article handled well enough before a bad blunder two-out costs him before finishing third on the same track on Friday afternoon.
+That gets him in under bottom weight this weekend and stepping back to two and a half miles doesn’t look an issue at all, nor is the prospect of quite testing ground which his half-brother Lecale’s Article handled well enough before a bad blunder two-out cost him when third on the same track on Friday afternoon.

 The Paul Nicholls-trained STRATAGEM looks to have a favourite’s chance despite top weight in the Paddy’s Rewards Club Novices’ Handicap Chase so definitely merits a bet at the prices.